-Before our kids started school, we didn’t know what phonics was.
+Before our children started school, we didn’t know what phonics was.
 And then we found out it was letter sounds.
-So why don’t schools just call it that instead of making it sound complicated and scary?
+Why don’t schools just call it that instead of making it sound more difficult than it actually is?
 Just like the name, phonics doesn’t have to be complicated.

 Know their level: If your child has just started in reception they’ll begin by listening to and making the sounds for these letters: s a t p i & n.